shreyashnawghare/shreyashnawghare/README.md

 <h1>📖 About me</h1>

-* 💻 Enthusiastic and dynamic “Full stack developer [MERN]” with hands-on experience in designing and developing web applications using a range of technologies and programming languages.
+* 💻 A passionate Full stack developer [MERN]” with hands-on experience in designing and developing web applications using a range of technologies and programming languages.